CSBM-Lab/SPROTify/README.md

   --save-model
 ```

-If users have previously installed [s4pred](https://github.com/psipred/s4pred) manually,
+If users want to use a pre-installed [s4pred](https://github.com/psipred/s4pred),
-they may specify the [s4pred](https://github.com/psipred/s4pred) directory path using the `--s4pred-path` parameter.
+please check the above `2.Install s4pred` section, and specify the [s4pred](https://github.com/psipred/s4pred) directory path with `--s4pred-path` parameter.

 ```bash
 S4PRED_PATH="/path/of/your/s4pred"